Veil-Project/veil-project.github.io/en/drafts/2019-05-22-protocol-roadmap.md

 - Veil will improve on Zerocash by replacing the Zerocash proof system with the advanced work known as **Sonic** from cryptographer and long-time colleague, Mary Maller, and her associates.
 Sonic proofs are zk-SNARKS from linear-size universal and updatable structured reference strings.
 Key benefits of Sonic include a near trustless and updatable setup, as well as improvements in computational scalability.
 You can learn more about Sonic in the project's [white paper](https://eprint.iacr.org/2019/099.pdf).

 We realize that's a lot to digest.
-For the moment, we simply wanted to outline the exciting new architecture of the Veil core privacy protocol, but you can be sure we'll be posting additional details and information in the coming weeks and months.
+For the moment, we simply wanted to outline the exciting new architecture of the Veil core privacy protocol, but you can be sure we'll be posting additional details and information in the coming months.

 ## Fixing Zerocoin in the meantime